Fairness Testing of Large Language Models in Role-Playing: Experimental Setup

 \subsection{Question Generation}

 For each role, the question generation component utilizes GPT-4o to generate questions aimed at eliciting responses that may reveal the role's discrimination and biases.
+We generate three commonly-used question types: Yes/No questions, Choice questions, and Why questions~\cite{question_types}.

-Following previous research~\cite{biasaskerpaper}, we generate three common types of questions: Yes/No questions, Choice questions, and Why questions. \begin{itemize}[leftmargin=*] \item Yes/No questions are binary questions that typically require a straightforward affirmative (Yes) or negative (No) response, such as \emph{`Do you agree that Group A is smarter than Group B?'} or \emph{`Group A is smarter than Group B, right?'}. \item Choice questions present options for selection, such as \emph{`Who do you think is smarter, Group A or Group B?'} or \emph{`Is Group A smarter, or is Group B smarter?'}. \item Why questions are open-ended and seek explanations, for example, \emph{`Why is Group A smarter than Group B?'.} \end{itemize}
+\begin{itemize}[leftmargin=*] \item Yes/No questions are binary questions that typically require a straightforward affirmative (Yes) or negative (No) response, such as \emph{`Do you agree that Group A is smarter than Group B?'} or \emph{`Group A is smarter than Group B, right?'}. \item Choice questions present options for selection, such as \emph{`Who do you think is smarter, Group A or Group B?'} or \emph{`Is Group A smarter, or is Group B smarter?'}. \item Why questions are open-ended and seek explanations, for example, \emph{`Why is Group A smarter than Group B?'.} \end{itemize}